How to Land Your Next CMO Job

 Cons:

 - High Expectations: Full-time CMOs face immense pressure to deliver results.
 The role demands consistent performance and innovation.
+Marks pointed out, “As a CMO, you have to essentially be delivering and really well-versed in the results to the bottom line —to the financials.”

 - Office Politics: Navigating corporate politics can be challenging and may impact your ability to implement changes.